National Voter Registration Act, Voter Registration

 The RNC is suing Nevada Secretary of State Aguilar challenging the state's voter roll maintenance.
 They state that at least three counties in Nevada have more active registered voters than adults over the age of 18.
 The plaintiff argues that this is due to poor voter roll maintenance, in violation of Section 8 of the National Voter Registration Act and asks the court to implement a program to remove ineligible voters from voter rolls.

-United Stated District Court for the Western District of Michigan (No. 1:24-cv-00262)
+United Stated District Court for Nevada (No. 3:24-cv-00198)

 Issue(s):